yeahia-sarker/graphbit/docs/connector/azure.md

-# Azure AI Integration with Graphbit
+# Azure Integration with Graphbit

 ## Overview